Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.3 - In-Flight Entertainment/README.md

     ## Design

     - Apply tailwind classes to match the design of #file:PlaneList.tsx
+    - Every input should have a label

     ## Technical Requirements

     - Create fields based on file #file:Plane.ts
     - Formik for form handling
     - Yup for validations
+    - Redirect back to the home page after successful submission

     Give me a complete solution.
+Do not skip any form fields.
     ```

 - For the first `#file`, select `PlaneList.tsx`.
 This is a hint to match the style of the form to the existing `<PlaneList />` component.